-Last geyser basin on my list - promise!
-I have put the West Thumb Geyser Basin and Yellowstone Lake in one number because they are basically next to each other.
+The last geyser basin on my list - promise!
+I have put the West Thumb Geyser Basin and Yellowstone Lake in one number because they are next to each other.

-The lake is also the largest freshwater body above 7000 feet (in the whole North America) so it’s really one of a kind.
+The lake is also the largest freshwater body above 7000 feet (in the whole of North America), so it’s really one of a kind.

-What's more, some pools just overflow into the lake water.
+What's more, some pools overflow into the lake water.
 And if that's not enough, this is where you can see a geyser that's literally within the lake!

 8. Mammoth Hot Springs

-Seeing it will make you feel like you’re in a winter wonderland – not snow – but a splendor of stunning WHITE marbles and mineral cascades.
-A view like no other in the park.
+Seeing it will make you feel like you’re in a winter wonderland – not snow – but the splendor of stunning white marbles and mineral cascades.

 9. Artist's Paint Pots

 This spot is blissfully less crowded compared to other basins.
-It's small, unique and beautiful so in my opinion belongs to the top 10 list of things to do in Yellowstone.
+It's small, unique, and beautiful, so I think it belongs to the top 10 list of things to do in Yellowstone.

 10. Lamar Valley

-This one is a 40-mile long tributary of the Yellowstone River in the north eastern part of the park.
+This one is a 40-mile-long tributary of the Yellowstone River in the northeastern part of the park.
 We drove it twice for one purpose: Wildlife viewing.

-You will almost always see huge herds of bison here too, and for our traveling family, the more large animals to view, the merrier!
+You will almost always see huge herds of bison here, and for our traveling family, the more large animals to view, the merrier!

-Not too many people get to Lamar Valley but I hope these images explain why it's on my list of things to do in Yellowstone!
+Not too many people get to Lamar Valley, but I hope these images explain why it's on my list of things to do in Yellowstone!

-And there are wolves in Lamar Valley too!
+And There are Wolves in Lamar Valley Too!

 Wolf viewing tip: If you go very early in the morning, right at dawn, you'll find a spot along the road where wolf lovers are waiting, armed with binoculars and cameras.

 We did that once.
-They’re all standing across from the wolf den, hoping to see the animals when they come out.
-Don't worry, they're giving them enough space.
+They all stand across from the wolf den, hoping to see the animals when they come out.
+Don't worry; they're giving them enough space.

 A Map of things to do in Yellowstone

 As always, I try to include a map to help you plan your itinerary.
-Remember, speed limit in the park is 45 MPH (or slower, around junctions and attractions).
+Remember, the speed limit in the park is 45 MPH (or slower, around junctions and attractions).